isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 The ``subnet4-delta-add`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is used to update (overwrite) parts of a single subnet in the
+This command is used to update by adding or overwriting parts of a single subnet
-existing server configuration.
-This operation has no impact on other subnets.
+in the existing server configuration.
+This operation has no impact on other
-The subnet identifier is used to identify the subnet to update; it must be
+subnets.
+The subnet identifier is used to identify the subnet to update; it must
-specified and must be unique among all subnets.
-The subnet prefix should
+be specified and must be unique among all subnets.
+The subnet prefix should not
-not be updated.
+be updated.

 The subnet information within this command has the same structure as the
 subnet information in the server configuration file, with the exception
 that static host reservations cannot be specified within
 ``subnet4-delta-add``.
-The commands described in :ref:`hooks-host-cmds` should be used
+The commands described in :ref:`hooks-host-cmds` should
-to update, remove, and modify static reservations.
+be used to update, remove, and modify static reservations.

 ::